topquark22/morseR24/README.md

 ### Device ID setting

-4 device IDs are supported, selected by jumpers on pins A4, A5.
-This does change the nRF24L01 radio transmit ID, but it is more relevant to the device functionality.
-See **message entry** for more details.
+Configured by jumpers on pins A4, A5.
+This selects both:
+- The nRF24L01 radio transmit ID
+- The message/settings bank in use (see **message entry** for more details)

 ### Power setting